28ishaan/rankle/PRIVACY_POLICY.md

 ## Data Collection

-### No Personal Information Collected
+### No Personal Information Collected by Us

-Rankle does **not** collect, store, or transmit any personal information to our servers or third parties.
-Your data remains entirely on your device.
+Rankle does **not** collect, store, or transmit any personal information to our servers or third-party services.
+We do not operate any servers or data collection services.

 ### Local Data Storage